adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 18/12/20

+* I learned how to get the stats and structure of a PySpark decision tree in a neat pandas df!!!Save the model, load the model as parquet file then do toPandas()!

 ## 17/12/20

 * I came across this massive project called cyc ( pronounced psych ) that aims to provide "common sense" to AI.
 It is quite a thing.
 Here's [a wired article](https://www.wired.com/2016/03/doug-lenat-artificial-intelligence-common-sense-engine/) on it.